Serbonian Bog: Law

 United States District Court Judge Joseph E. Irenas stated in another opinion:

 Tipping the scales at nearly 157 pages, the complaint hardly comports with the principles of brevity......In addition to being overly long, the complaint is inconsistent and confusing, causing this Court to expend much valuable time in an effort to discern its meaning......There is a strong argument that portions of the complaint fail to comply with the strictures of Fed.
 R. Civ. and might afford this Court a sufficient basis for dismissal.
 However, a dismissal without prejudice under Fed.
 R. Civ.
 P. 8(a) would only lead to a new filing and needlessly increase the amount of time and money already expended.
 Thus, the Court will plunge into the complaint's "Serbonian Bog" and deal with the pending Fed.
 R. Civ.
 P. 12(b)(6) motions on the merits.

 Justice Breyer used it in a dissenting opinion in Texas v.
 Cobb, 532 U.S. 162, 186 (2001).
+While serving as a judge on the U.S. Court of Appeals for the First Circuit, he also used the phrase to refer to the state of the law concerning interlocutory appeals from refusals of motions for stays pending arbitration.
+Hartford Fin.
+Sys., Inc v.
+Fla.
+Software Servs., Inc., 712 F.2d 724, 727 (1st Cir.
+1983).

 Judge William H. Pauley III (2004): "This court declines the City's invitation to wander into a Serbonian bog before a state court has had the opportunity to illuminate the path."